Learn-Write-Repeat/Flutter/README.md

 ## Module - 1

 ### Introduction to flutter
-- Look arroung on flutter
+- Look around on flutter
 - What is Flutter ?
 - Why learn flutter ?